Section Items

 • Preferred work areas or positions

-• Additional information not found on your resume, such as background details that make you suitable to the company or reasons for your interest in the company.
+• Additional information not reflected on your resume (e.g., relevant background or reasons for your interest in the company)

 Fun and helpful facts